Ylvauk/git-intro/readme.md

 ## Framing (5:00 / 0:05)

-Git is one of a couple tools that you will end up using every day as a developer.
-It's an essential component to development work.
+Git is one of a couple tools that you will end up using every day as a developer; it's an essential component to every developer's work.
 So what is it?

 Git is a version control tool: it keeps track of changes across a collection of files for us.
 When we use Git, we can see what changes we made and seamlessly merge them with changes from our coworkers.